 The Company maintains a voluntary defined contribution 401(k) profit-sharing plan covering all eligible employees as defined in the plan documents.
-Eligible MDA employees were covered under this plan as of October 1, 2008.
 The plan provides for a discretionary matching contribution, which is equal to a percentage of each eligible contributing participant's elective deferral, which the Company, at its sole discretion, determines from year to year.

-Effective July 1, 2009, due to the Company's cost-saving efforts, any further matching contributions for the program were temporarily suspended and therefore there were no matching contributions for the year ended December 31, 2010 or 2009.
-Eligible employees who elected to participate in the plan are generally vested in any existing matching contribution after three years of service with the Company.
-Contributions by the Company, net of forfeitures, under this plan approximated \$1,142,000, and \$2,666,000, for the years ended December 31, 2009 and 2008, respectively.
-Effective January 1, 2011, matching contributions have been reinstated for the program.
+From July 1, 2009 until December 31, 2010, due to the Company's cost-saving efforts, matching contributions for the program were temporarily suspended.
+Effective January 1, 2011, the Company reinstated matching contributions for the program.
+Due to accumulated forfeiture credits on account, the matching contributions, net of forfeitures, for the year ended December 31, 2011, were not material.
+There were no matching contributions for the year ended December 31, 2010 and the contributions by the Company, net of forfeitures, approximated \$1,142,000 for the year ended December 31, 2009.
+Eligible employees who elect to participate in the plan are generally vested in any existing matching contribution after three years of service with the Company.

 Certain MedStaff employees are covered under a separate benefit plan.
 The plan allows eligible employees to defer a portion of their annual compensation pursuant to Section 401(k) of the Internal Revenue Code.
 The plan is a voluntary defined contribution 401(k) profit-sharing plan covering substantially all eligible employees as defined in the plan documents.
-Eligible employees who elected to participate in the plan are generally fully vested in any matching contribution after six years of service with the Company.
-Contributions by the Company, net of forfeitures, under this plan amounted to an immaterial amount for both the years ended December 31, 2010 and 2009.
-Contributions by the Company, net of forfeitures, under this plan amounted to approximately \$46,000 for the year ended December 31, 2008.
+Eligible employees who elect to participate in the plan are generally fully vested in any matching contribution after six years of service with the Company.
+Contributions by the Company, net of forfeitures, under this plan amounted to an immaterial amount for the years ended December 31, 2011, 2010 and 2009